justinbleuel/TweetMotion/README.md

  - [Math](https://docs.python.org/3/library/math.html), perform mathematical functions (i.e. sqrt() for block sizes)

  Can install each with: pip install 'dependency_name'

- ### Problems Encountered
- - TextBlob not being able to get clear sentiment / polarity on every sentence, every tweet that is returned with a value of (0.0, 0.0) is colored gray (which is unfortunate because provides a less clear image of sentiment)
-  - TextBlobs helps provide faster solutions to NLP toolkit, but wish could have more flexibility // at least provide some guess rather than 0

- - Tweepy API when run on a specific search only returns 15 results, which was too few to create a clear picture on the sentiment.
-To solve this I decided to use their Streaming API, but this causes a noticeable time-delay when searching for non-trending tweets at a large volume (since pull live Tweets as they come in).
-     - would have preferred to have a more robust search API

  ### Graphics
  Example images created (stored in /img folder when run)